Industrial Robots 101: What They Are and How They Work

 4. SCARA robot

-Short for Selective Compliance Assembly Robot Arm, a SCARA robot is a bit like a flexible arm that can move side to side and up and down.
-These Industrial robots are built with two parallel joints that let them flex in one particular direction.
+Short for Selective Compliance Assembly Robot Arm, a SCARA robot is like a flexible arm that can move side to side and up and down.
+These industrial robots are built with two parallel joints that let them flex in one direction.

-SCARA robots are popular for their speed and precision, making them ideal for tasks that involve quick and accurate pick and place actions.
+SCARA robots are popular for their speed and precision, making them ideal for quick and accurate pick-and-place actions.

 You'll often find them used for jobs that require engraving or material handling.